White people in the United Kingdom

-White people in the United Kingdom are a multi-ethnic group consisting of European UK residents who identify as and are perceived to be 'white people'.
-White people constitute the historical and current majority of the people living in the United Kingdom, with 83.0% of the population identifying as white in the 2021 United Kingdom census.
+White people in the United Kingdom are a multi-ethnic group consisting of British residents who identify as and are perceived to be "white people."
+White people constitute the historical and current majority of the people living in the United Kingdom, with 83.1% of the population identifying as white in the 2021 United Kingdom census.

 The Office for National Statistics designates white people into several subgroups, with small terminology variations between the administrative jurisdictions of England and Wales, Scotland and Northern Ireland.
 These are local: White British, White Irish, White Gypsy or Irish Traveller, and immigrant descended Other White, and in Scotland; White Polish.
 In Northern Ireland ethnic group data is collected differently, where only the term 'White' is used, and with National Identity ('British', 'Irish', 'Northern Irish', or combinations) collected separately.

-British nationality law governs modern British citizenship and nationality, and can influence who may be defined, whether informally, in media and academia, or UK Government statistics, as white Britons or white British people.
-Millions of white people in the United Kingdom, who hold British citizenship, do not identify with the White British ethnicity classification (or its subgroups, such as 'White English', 'White Welsh' or 'White Scottish') at censuses.
+British nationality law governs modern British citizenship and nationality, and can influence who may be defined, whether informally, in media and academia, or British Government statistics, as "white Britons" or "white British people."
+In censuses, millions of white people in the United Kingdom who hold British citizenship do not identify with the White British ethnicity classification, as they descended from places outside of the geographical area of the British Islands, such as Continental Europe.

 Outside of the census, white people in Great Britain have been the subject of academic research, and have featured in public discourse in international and British media, in which they often are identified as a broad racial or social class within the country.

 Terminology and background

-White people in the United Kingdom are studied, polled, and analysed as a demographic, anthropological, economic, and social grouping.
-The scope of the definition often exceeds categorisation by the Office for National Statistics, and its ethnicity or nation-defined subcategories, such as White British or White Polish.
+In the 2021 census for England and Wales, 81.7% of the population identified as White, but only 74.4% identified as "White British" (inclusive of English, Welsh, Scottish, and Northern Irish).
+This leaves a gap of roughly 7.3% of the total population - about 4.3 million people who identify as White but choose a different ethnic classification.